-Japan's pension plan system is a three-tier system consisting of (1) a foundational national pension (basic pension benefits) common to all citizens supplemented by (2) employee pension plans for employees of private companies and government employees, and (3) Private pensions (corporate pension plans and private pension plans) for civil servants and private-sector salaried employees.
-Of these plans, the national pension and employee pension plans utilize a modified pay-as-you-go system which provides support shared among generations in the form of public pensions, while private pension plans use a funding system.
+Japan's pension plan system is a three-tier system consisting of (1) a foundational national pension (basic pension benefits) common to all citizens supplemented by (2) employee pension plans for employees of private companies and government employees, and (3) Private pensions (corporate pension plans, etc.) for civil servants and private-sector salaried employees.
+Of these plans, the national pension and employee pension plans utilize a modified pay-as-you-go system which provides support shared among generations in the form of public pensions, while private pension plans use a funding system

 Private pensions can be broadly divided into (1) defined benefit and (2) defined contribution types.
 For (1) defined benefit pensions, the benefits are determined based on the duration of membership of the scheme or the contributions made.
 For (2) defined contribution pensions, the contributed premium of each individual is clearly segregated, with pension benefits being determined based on the total of premiums and investment income.
-(1) Defined benefit pensions include defined benefit corporate pensions (scheme- or fund-type), the national pension fund and the employee fund.
+(1) Defined benefit pensions include defined benefit corporate pensions (scheme- or fund-type) or the national pension fund.
 (2) Defined contribution types include corporate defined contribution pensions and individual-type defined contribution pensions (iDeCo).

 The management of pension plans must be safe and efficient from the perspective of protecting entitlement to pension benefits.
-With the exception, therefore, of a few large-scale pension funds that manage investments inhouse, asset management of the pension fund is commissioned to outside investment companies.
-According to the Corporate Pensions Survey (fiscal year 2017) by the Pension Fund Association, the allocation of corporate pen-
+With the exception, therefore, of a few large-scale pension funds that manage investments inhouse, asset management of the pension fund is commissioned to outside in-

-Chart XIII-2.
+Chart XIII-3.
 Structure of Pension System